kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

-- *Device initialization*: When starting a workload that uses an accelerator like an FPGA, I’d like to have the accelerator reconfigured or reprogrammed for the workload before the workload itself starts.
-For security reasons, workloads should not be able to reconfigure devices directly.
+- *Device initialization*: When starting a workload that uses an accelerator like an FPGA, I’d like to have the accelerator reconfigured or reprogrammed without having to deploy my application with full hardware access and/or root privileges.
+Running applications with less privileges is better for overall security of the cluster.

   *Limitation*: Currently, it’s impossible to specify the desired device properties that are required for reconfiguring devices.